justinpjtate1/Tic-Tac-Toe/README.md

 ## Planning

 My first goal was to create a plan that included all of the MVP features.
-Firstly I thought about how the web page application would look and I drafted the wireframes below:
+Firstly I thought about how the web page application would look and drafted some simple wireframes.

 I knew I would need individual sections for the scoreboard, the playing board and the reset buttons.
 I also knew I would need a div for the overlay that didn't show initially.